 Crisp autumn days where the sky is a brilliant blue are Erin’s favourite.
 Erin also loves Elephants because they are a family orientated animal and are very clever.
 As a child Erin aspired to care for elephants.
 Erin grew up in the city but is a farm girl at heart.
 As a youngster she would spend weekends and school holidays on her God Parent’s farm.
 Now Erin is back from the big O.E in London.
 She still enjoys helping out on the farm and spending time with her family whenever she can.

 Her calm and grounding nature makes her an ideal addition to the Seedlings team.
-Shinae has been working in childcare for the last few years and she takes after her mum who is joining us in the Sapling’s Room.
+Shinae has been working in childcare for the last few years and she takes after her mum who is a part of our Saplings Kaiako Team.

 Shinae has not long returned from her overseas adventure in Europe where she rediscovered her passion and decided that Old MacDonalds is where she wants to be.

-Shinaes whole heart and blossoming personality makes her easily approachable and easy to connect with.
+Shinaes whole heart and sense of self makes her easily approachable and easy to connect with.
 Her passion for infants shines and she is a natural, grounded child advocate.

-When you meet Shinae, you will instantly feel warm as she radiates kindness and embodies the Old MacDonalds spirit.
+When you meet Shinae, you will instantly feel warm as she radiates kindness and embodies the Old MacDonalds heart.

 Animated and engaging, Rachel infuses each moment with extra magic, meaning and discovery to make childhood memories that really count.